tae898/explicit-memory/v0/README-v0.md

 This repo is to train an agent that interacts with the [RoomEnv-v0](https://github.com/tae898/room-env).
 We managed to train RL agents with the higher versions of `RoomEnv`, but with the `v0`, we only came up with the heuristic policies.
+See the [paper](https://arxiv.org/abs/2204.01611) for more information.

 ## Prerequisites